memgraph/docs/docs/how-to-guides/query-modules/overview.md

 ## How to list all loaded .py query modules?

-To list the value of an `is_editable` flag and the absolute path of each Python query module file in all the query module directories run the following query:
+To list the value of an `is_editable` flag and the absolute path of each Python query module file in all the query module directories, run the following query:

 ```cypher
 CALL mg.get_module_files() YIELD *;